DasiniJayakody/CareerPathAI/README.md

 6. Push to the branch: `git push origin feature-name`
 7. Submit a pull request

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- spaCy for excellent NLP capabilities
-- Streamlit for the beautiful web interface
-- FastAPI for the robust backend framework
-- The open-source community for inspiration and tools

-## 📞 Support

-If you encounter any issues or have questions:

-1. Check the existing issues
-2. Create a new issue with detailed information
-3. Contact the maintainers

----

 **Made with ❤️ by Dasini Jayakody for job seekers worldwide**